Imputation of Income

-A further issue that can arise in support cases is whether or not one party should have income imputed to them (i.e. whether or not they should pay support based on something higher than their actual income).
-Usually this applies to the party paying support.
-The issue that the Court must decide is whether or not that party is deliberately avoiding their support obligations.
-What this means is that a party who is required to pay support has an obligation to seek and maintain full time employment commensurate with their skills and abilities.
-It does not however, mean that the payor of support has to spend every waking hour working so as to maximize their income.
-As long as the payor is working full time, it will be difficult to impute income to them, unless there is evidence that they are deliberately earning less than they could so as to minimize support payments.
+A common issue in support cases is whether one party should have income imputed to them (whether they should pay support based on a number higher than their actual income).
+A support payer has an obligation to seek and maintain full-time employment commensurate with their skills and abilities.
+If they do, it will be difficult to impute income to them unless there is evidence they are deliberately earning less than possible to decrease support payments.

-Another context in which income can be imputed to a party for child support or spousal support purposes is where the parent paying support is self-employed.
-Self-employed parents have some tax advantages in terms of what they can deduct from their income such as fuel and milage for their vehicle, travel and meal expenses, etc. A judge may, but is not required to, add back some or all of the deductions made from income if he/she feels that the deductions claimed are unreasonably high (even if they are accepted by CRA for income tax purposes) or even if they are reasonable so as to ensure that child or spousal support is paid at a level that truly reflects that parent’s ability to pay.
+Income may also be imputed when the payer is self-employed.
+These parents have a tax advantage in terms of what they can deduct from income, such as travel and meal expenses.
+A judge may add back deductions if he/she feels they are “unreasonably” high (even if acceptable to CRA for tax purposes).
+Even if they are “reasonable”, a judge may still disallow deductions to ensure child and/or spousal support is maintained at a level which reflects that parent’s ability to pay.

 Let us Help